 Over to You

 You don't have to spend a ton of money to keep your dog healthy.
-By knowing what to look for, you can choose a kibble that's balanced, beneficial, and within your budget.
+By knowing what to look for in a cheaper quality dog food, you can choose a kibble that's balanced, beneficial, and fits best within your budget.